Allows the user to define the system to be

 studied: in one mode, the

 data are retrieved from specified databases; in the alternative mode

-or from a previously compiled file.
-When a database search has been
+the data are read from a previously created file.
+When a database

-performed, the data for the system under study are written to a
+search has been performed the data for the system under study are

 <first database on the database menu>